dateng2016/notes/voice_agent.md

 -   Keep track of users that require the "do not call"
 -   Keep track on how we ended the conversation
 -   Keep summary of the call.
--   Explore whether to use SDK or REST
 -   Make sure to give the necessary info of the customer to the agent

 ---